HAPPY TACO TUESDAY!!!!

 Heat a large skillet over medium high-heat.
 Place meat in the skillet and sprinkle with all of the spices and stir to coat.
 When the meat is about halfway done cooking (after about 6-8 minutes), splash meat with chicken broth, beef broth or water to add moisture to the meat.
 Stir to combine.
 Cook for another five minutes, or until meat is completely done cooking.
 Taste the meat before serving, you may need more seasoning.
 I sprinkled everything listed above again before serving.

 While the meat is cooking, start to assemble the taco shells.
-You’ll need to use kitchen scissors to cut the Kronos pitas to the size of the hard shell tacos.
-Place the hard shell on the pita and trace your scissors around to cut a circle.
-Please make sure you cut the pitas a little bit larger than the taco shells because they are thick and may not make it to the top of the hard shell.
+Depending on the size of your hard taco shells and soft flour tortillas, you may need to use kitchen scissors to cut the soft shell to the size of the hard -hell tacos.
+Place the hard-shell on the tortilla and trace your scissors around to cut a circle.
+Please make sure you cut the tortillas a little bit larger than the taco shells because they may not make it to the top of the hard shell.
 Set the hard shell tacos aside and lay the pitas on a baking sheet.
-Sprinkle each with a good handful of cheese, covering every inch of the pita.
+Sprinkle each with a generous handful of cheese, covering every inch of the pita.
 The cheese will act as an adhesive and will allow the two shells to stick together.
 Place in the oven and allow the cheese to melt for about five minutes.
-Once the cheese is melted, take the pitas out of the oven and wrap them around the hard shells immediately.
+Once the cheese is melted, take the tortillas out of the oven and wrap them around the hard shells immediately.

 To assemble the tacos, place meat in the double shell and top with baja sauce, then cheese and then lettuce.